MichaelsPlayground/BleServerBlessedOriginal/readme.md

 This is the original BLE Peripheral (server) example using the code in https://github.com/weliem/bluetooth-server-example.

-The code is unchanged to get a basis for further enhancements.
+The code is minimal changed to get a basis for further enhancements.

 The library in use (ANDROID-BLESSED) is available here: https://github.com/weliem/blessed-android.